myarcane/linkedin-reco-scraper/README.md

 ## Why this CLI?

-I wanted to display my LinkedIn recommendations on my personal website without having to copy paste them manually from Linkedin.
+I wanted to be able display my LinkedIn recommendations on my personal website without having to copy paste them manually from Linkedin.

 At first, I thought LinkedIn would provide an API to be able to easily fetch them but sadly since 2015 you need an explicit approval from their end to access the API.